bucsspring2024/final-project-___/README.md

 ## Project Description
 My project is a game where you have to dodge all the bullets being fired at you.
 To beat the game, you need to survive for 15 seconds, then the hero will tell a dad joke to scare the monsters away.

+Sometimes the bullets won't register.
+No exactly sure why.
+But it should work most of the time.
+The hit box is shown so its easier for the player.

 ***